neuro-inc/neuro-cli/neuro-sdk/docs/index.rst

 object is closed and is not available for future calls.

-See :ref:`usage` section for ideas how typical operations can be done with neuromation platform. :ref:`reference` section contains the full API reference for all API classes, functions etc.
+See :ref:`usage` section for ideas how typical operations can be done with Neu.ro platform. :ref:`reference` section contains the full API reference for all API classes, functions etc.